FFXIVPocketGuide/FFXIVPocketGuide/docs/FieldDictionary.md

 description | `text`

-Guide's description with name of duty and names of bosses within.
+Guide's description (Shows up in Google Search) with name of duty and names of bosses within.

 Ex. *Read our Guide on the 8 man raid Omega: Deltascape V2.0 (Normal) where you'll face off against Catastrophe.*